 - SEO Knowledge.
 Just like the web developer, an eCommerce marketing specialist must have a firm grasp of SEO.
 However, in this case, it’s on-page and content SEO best practices are needed.
 Otherwise, all of the hard work that goes into creating blog posts and webpage content will be wasted when you don't rank.

-Frequently Asked Questions about eCommerce Skills
+Frequently Asked Questions about eCommerce Skills Needed to Succeed

 The eCommerce industry continues to grow each year and this means more workers are needed to help serve this growing market.
 This also means that there are a lot of questions from hopeful workers about the skills they need and can highlight on their resumes.